 - Income Verification and Documentation

 - Purchasing Standards

-Every five years, the Department of Community & Economic Development prepares a Consolidated Strategic Housing and Community Development Plan for use by the City, to guide CDBG grantmaking.
+Every five years, the Department of Community and Economic Development prepares a Consolidated Strategic Housing and Community Development Plan for use by the City to guide CDBG grantmaking.
 It sets out needs and priorities for housing and community development activities for the next five years, strategies to be pursued, and performance targets to be achieved through Community Development Block Grant (CDBG).